 Two kinds of spicules are observed corresponding to two size ranges (Fig. 3).
-The spicules size range is between 10 to 20 μm wide and 500 to 2000 μm long for the large ones (which are conspicuous) and between 5 to 15 μm and 50 to 100 μm for the small ones.
-In tangential section, both kinds of spicules are circular (Fig. 4), they have a simple structure and no axial canal has been preserved probably due to diagenetic processes.
-The large and small ones are always monaxons, straight or slightly curved styles (Fig. 2D-E, 3, 4) or strongyles (Fig. 4C).
-The spicules are preserved as multi-crystalline calcite (5 to 20 μm crystals) and are strongly affected by diagenesis, resulting in a recrystallized structure (e.g. Fig. 2D-E; Fig. 5).
-They appear to be more concentrated in some areas than in others, which seems to be related to differential diagenetic alteration (Fig. 2B-C).
+The spicule size range is between 10-20 μ m wide and 500-2000 μ m long for the large ones (which are conspicuous) and between 5-15 μ m wide and 50-100 μ m long for the small ones.
+In tangential section, both kinds of spicules are circular (Fig. 4), they have a simple structure, and no axial canal has been preserved probably due to diagenetic processes.
+The large and small ones are always monaxons, straight or slightly curved styles (Figs 2D, E, and 3 and 4) or strongyles (Fig. 4C).
+The spicules are preserved as multicrystalline calcite $(5-20 \ \mu\text{m} \text{ crystals})$ and are strongly affected by diagenesis, resulting in a recrystallized structure (e.g. Figs 2D, E and 5).
+They appear to be more concentrated in some areas than in others, which seem to be related to differential diagenetic alteration (Fig. 2B,C).
 The spicules are more clearly visible in normal light because they are more recrystallized and so are coarser.
 However, in areas where the spicules are not clearly visible in normal light, they are clearly observed in CL.
 Observations with backscatter mode in SEM show no density differences between the spicules and surrounding stromatoporoid skeleton, indicating a purely calcium carbonate composition for the spicules.